oracle-livelabs/apex/apex-professional-hol14/import-export-theme.md

 1. To import theme styles:
      - Select **Customize** from the Developer toolbar and then click **Theme Roller**.
-     - From the Additional Options menu, select Import.
+     - From the Additional Options menu, select **Import**.
 A File Browser appears.

      You can download the theme-style JSON file from [**here**](files/vita-new.json) and import it into your application.